 Boye Inventar www.boyeinventar.dk/

-On September 5th 2012 the educational school service ‘VarmeLab’ (HeatLab) about district heating opened in Aarhus.
+In September 2012 the educational school service ‘VarmeLab’ (HeatLab) opened in Aarhus.
 The school service is located at Aarhusværket – one of many boiler and heat exchange plants in the City of Aarhus.
 Aarhusværket contains three major heat exchangers distributing district heating to about 20,000 people in central Aarhus.

 The main purpose of the school service is to educate primarily 9th grade students about district heating through a series of hands-on exercises.
 The exercises predominantly revolve around three topics in regards to district heating, namely the transportation of hot centrally heated water, hot water heat exchange in households, and the heating of houses.